The Great Baklava Challenge

-Why did her husband promise his college mentors she would make them something amazing that she’d never made before?
+Why did her husband promise she made a delicious baklava?
 Was he crazy?

 I couldn’t wait until my husband, Fehmi, got home from class.
 Not just because we were newlyweds, but also so I’d have someone to talk to.
 My English was so shaky, I hadn’t ventured out of our apartment on the Rutgers University campus in central New Jersey all day.